 - Include the student’s name, age, classroom grade level and level of support, and where they go to school.

 - Primary language- Documenting the languages the student speaks at home and in the classroom.
-This is where I include CELDT scores, years of English exposure, how often and with whom they speak their primary and secondary languages.
+This is where I include CELDT scores, years of English exposure, and how often and with whom they speak their primary and secondary languages.
 I may also include information regarding English Language Development and interventions used in the classroom.

 - Previous assessments, diagnoses, and therapy the child may have received from outside agencies or from previous assessments.